AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/dita/content-reusability-in-aem-guides.md

 Here `conref=kyc_procedures.dita#indvidual_kyc` kyc_procedures.dita is the file identifier and #individual_kyc is the fragment identifier.

-Kyc_procedure.dita will continue to be the only single source of information.
-If there are any changes to the KYC process as required by regulations, you simply need to update one topic, and those changes will be automatically reflected in all topics that are referring to it.
+Kyc_procedure.dita continues to be the only single source of information.
+If there are any changes to the KYC process as required by regulations, you simply need to update one topic, and those changes are automatically reflected in all topics that are referring to it.

-Using AEM Guides, Its 2 click
+Using AEM Guides, Its two click

-Step 1: Click on Insert Reusable content
+Step 1: Click Insert Reusable content
 ![toolbar](../../assets/publishing/content-reusability_image1.png)

 <br>

-Step 2: Select your file and fragment which needs to be re-used.
+Step 2: Select your file and fragment which needs to be reused.
 ![conref](../../assets/publishing/content-reusability_image2.png)

 Similar to "conref", you can use "conkeyref" as well where instead of giving a content path, you can refer content via keys.